Our Services

 RNC sees evaluation as integral to the different elements needed for not-for-profit organisations to thrive by establishing an informed approach to planning and raising funds for high-quality operational delivery.

-Gwent Wildlife Trust – we evaluated volunteering, employability and capital development activities funded through the UK Community Renewal Fund.
+Gwent Wildlife Trust – Assessed the impact of capital, employability, and volunteering projects funded by the UK Community Renewal Fund.